In 2013 we will be involved in the organisation of 15 events all of which will offer a quality and value for money experience.

 You can use a small bag on your handlebars / cross bar or alternatively by using tape to attach bars and gels to your bike.

-If dong this ensure you have not interfered with the correct working of breaks and gears.
+If dong this ensure you have not interfered with the correct working of brakes and gears.

 Practice all your eating in training and only eat bars/ gels that work for you

-Ensure you have practiced eating and drinking form bottles on your bike in particular and that you have sufficient control of your bike when doing so.
+Ensure you have practiced eating and drinking from bottles on your bike in particular and that you have sufficient control of your bike when doing so.

 Water alone is usually not sufficient for most unless in a short event (< 2 hours) or the weather is very cold.